Ph 1300 415 410

 Microsoft has made it very clear exactly what you are covered for when it comes to data resilience.
 There’s no sneaky plot here.
 They take care of the infrastructure, but your data remains yours to protect.
 365 provides data resiliency via failover data centres for incidents such as hardware failure, natural disasters, and human error.
 With storage replication and redundancy, most organizations feel they’ve covered every base for data recovery should anything disastrous happen.

 It is worth having a look at the list of inclusions to be sure you know what is, and what isn’t included with your 365 backup.

-A purpose built cloud based backup platform with more than just daily backups, admin access and the ability to search data will give you peace of mind you won’t get with 365 default hosting.
+A purpose built cloud backup for O365 with more than just daily backups, admin access and the ability to search data will give you peace of mind you won’t get with 365 default hosting.
 Customised support for backups for Exchange Online, SharePoint Online, Project Online, OneDrive for Business, Groups, Teams, Planner, and Public Folders is available.

 You can also find hosting solutions that allow you to backup multiple times per day, instead of the 365 standard of once every 12 hours.
 When you think about how many emails and how much content your teams produce in any 6 hour period, it’s easy to see how twice per day just isn’t enough.

 Native 365 hosting and storage will keep your data for anything from 92 days to one year.
 You may need to assess whether this is enough to meet your legal and compliance requirements.
 Additionally, you won’t have autonomous access to that backup.
 Choosing your solution means you can select a solution that provides access to an unlimited retention of data.